 - Location: Akole Taluka, Ahmednagar district, Maharashtra 422604

 Karnala Fort Trek

-Karnala Fort, also known as Funnel Hill, is a hill fort in Raigad District, about 10 kilometres from Panvel and 65 kilometres from Mumbai, located along the Mumbai-Goa highway.
+Karnala Fort, also known as Funnel Hill, is a hill fort in Raigad District, about 10 kilometers from Panvel and 65 kilometers from Mumbai, located along the Mumbai-Goa highway.
 It is currently a protected area within the Karnala Bird Sanctuary.
 The Karnala fort is famous for its strange pinnacle and the bird sanctuary that is set up in the middle of the forest.

 - Nearest Railway Station: Panvel Station (12 km)